BAK2K3/CIRPG/README.md

 pseudo-[monochromatic](https://en.wikipedia.org/wiki/Monochromatic_color) colour
 scheme, in order to align with the [Fantasy](https://en.wikipedia.org/wiki/Fantasy) aesthetic and theme.
-By implemented dark tonal colours, this prevents the colour scheme of the webpages themselves from clashing with the vibrant image content utilised for the Codex entries.
+By implementing dark tonal colours, this prevents the colour scheme of the webpages themselves from clashing with the vibrant image content utilised for the Codex entries.